cirosantilli/git-tutorial/index.md

 #branch

-A branch is a name for a commit.
+Branches are a type of ref: a name for a commit.

-The commit a branch refers to may change.

-Using branches you may split up the commit tree
+Branches live under `.git/refs/heads`.

+Unlike tags, branches are movable: when you commit on a branch the branch moves.
+Therefore, you cannot refer to a single revision forever with a branch.

-This creates alternate realities so you  can test changes without one affecting the other.
+Branches are used to creates alternate realities so you can test changes without one affecting the other.

-The first commit of a repo is made on a branch called `master`
+##master

+`master` is the name of the branch created by default on new repositories.

+There is nothing else special about it.

+By convention, In many work flows, it represents the most recent unstable version of the software, so it is where you will develop the software.

+There are also some work flows that only leave stable versions at `master`, and develop on the `dev` branch.

 ##List branches